polterguy/polterguy.github.io/tutorials/getting-started/index.md

 upon what database type you want to use Magic with.
 Click _"Save"_, and Magic will spend some few seconds configuring.

+Afterwards you'll be asked to crudify your magic database, and generate a cryptography key pair for your server.
+Supply your name and email address as you generate your server key pair, after having crudified your magic database, and you're done.

 ## 4. Crudify your database

-Select your database, then click _"Crudify all tables"_.
+Open the _"Generator"_ menu item, select your database, click _"Crudify all tables"_.
 After a couple of seconds, you'll have CRUD HTTP endpoints wrapping every single table in your database.